scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 See our [Supported Python Versions][] statement for more information on `python_requires`.

-With the exception of Flit, all package configuration should be possible via `pyproject.toml`, such as pytest>6:
+With the exception of flake8, all package configuration should be possible via `pyproject.toml`, such as pytest (6+):

 ```toml